 Viewing the results

 User may inspect the digitized waveforms using the button VIEW RECORD at any time.
-The panel shown in Figure A.16.
+The panel shown in Figure A.16 will be displayed.
 This panel rereads the data from saved record on runtime, so it may be a little slow for the long records.
 That is why it is equipped by entry Max samples to display to limit the viewed data amount.
 The panel can be displayed permanently along with the TWM.

 Figure A.16: TWM record viewer panel.

 The results of the processing are displayed in the main panel of TWM.
 Depending on the processing mode, TWM will display either the RAW panel or QWTB results panel.
 The RAW panel is just a plain text.
 The QWTB is shown in Figure A.3.
-First, it is good to mention the result viewer operates independently to the measurement.
+First, it is important to mention the result viewer operates independently to the measurement.
 It can be used to view the results while TWM is digitizing and calculating new results.
-However, all the results formatting and querying is performed in GNU Octave/Matlab, so when the data are beeing processed, the display of results will be halted.
+However, all the results formatting and querying is performed in GNU Octave/Matlab, so when the data are being processed, the display of results will be halted.

 Figure A.17: TWM processing results viewer.

 First control to use is Measurement selection.
 To speed up the TWM operation, user may choose None to stop result viewer.
 Next option is Current, which will show currently measured results.
 Last option is Load from file to select previously processed results.
 Next control is Algorithm selection, which will contain names of all algorithms that were applied to the particular measurement.
 Next, user must select Max. shown dimension entry to define how the results should be displayed.
 Option Scalar means TWM will show only scalar quantities and it will show the results from all repetition cycles at once.
-Option Vector or matrix will show scalars and vectors (and matrices), so it can show only one results at once.
-User may select the result by entry Result selection.
+Option Vector or Matrix will show scalars and vectors (and matrices), so it can show only one result at once.
+User may select desired result by entry Result selection.
 TWM can display Current result, selected one or Average of all available.
 Note the averaging for large results count may take considerable time.
 Next, user may Select quantities to display individually.
 Next option is Uncertainty display, Res. order mode to regroup the quantities and Phase mode to select phase display format.
-Max. shown array size limits the vector and matrix quantities to be displayed, because TWM was not made for showing large amounts of data as table.
+Max. shown array size limits the size of vector and matrix quantities to be displayed, because TWM was not designed for showing large amounts of data as a table.
 If the size is exceeded, TWM will display “only graph” instead.
 Ref. channel is used to display phase differences between channels.
 This is useful e.g. for measuring phase shift by PSFE or similar algorithm.

 Figure A.18: TWM results table popup menu.

 The result quantities and their uncertainties are shown in the table Results.
 By selecting the row, TWM will display description from the QWTB toolbox.
-Also note there are several option available by right click to the table content.
+Also note there are several options available by right click to the table content (see Figure A.18).
 First, the data can be exported to MS Excel (it must be installed first).
 Next, any row can be shown as a graph.
 This is useful for spectra or viewing the history of given quantity.
 Note the graphs are generated by GNU Octave/Matlab so they remain opened until closed manually or via Close all graphs option.

 Batch processing